Lemoncode/svelte-workshop/03-slot-card/README.md

 export { default as CardComponent } from "./card.svelte";
 ```

-Let's instantiate two instance of the component in our main _app_
+Let's add two instances of the component in our main _App_:

-_./src/app.svelte_
+_./src/App.svelte_

 ```sv
 <script lang="ts">